pahowart/ampread/README.md

 3. SCT-013 Split winding current sensor.
 This is the type that is calibrated to output 1V for 30A.

+4. APC UPS with apcupsd and multimon running to get utility AC voltage

-4. io.adafruit account to display sensor data.
+5. io.adafruit account to display sensor data.

 So far there are two versions: